To follow along with the R-based demo in class, click here for the companion R-script.

 \(\frac{\mathcal{L}_{r}}{\widehat{\mathcal{L}}}\)

-Where \(\widehat{\mathcal{L}}\) is the maximum likelihood of the full fitted model and \(\mathcal{L} _{r}\) is the Likelihood of a model for which one or more parameters have been ‘fixed’ at their true value(s).
+Where \(\widehat{\mathcal{L}}\) is the maximum likelihood of the full fitted model and \(\mathcal{L} _{r}\) is the Likelihood of a model for which one or more parameters have been ‘fixed’ (usually at zero, but could be fixed at any value).

-Twice the negative log likelihood ratio, \(-2*ln(\frac{\mathcal{L} _{r}}{\widehat{\mathcal{L}}})\), known as the deviance (this is an important statistic in both Bayesian and frequentist inference), is an important test statistic with a known theoretical sampling distribution!
+Twice the negative log likelihood ratio, \(-2*ln(\frac{\mathcal{L} _{r}}{\widehat{\mathcal{L}}})\), is an important test statistic that is asymptotically chi-squared distributed!

-r is equal to the number of free parameters that have been fixed at their true values.
 That is, if our full model has three free parameters and we fix the value of two of these parameters at their true values to build a reduced model, r is equal to 2.

 Here is a visualization of the chi-squared distribution with 2 degrees of freedom: